 1. Policy

-The Records Retention and Management Policy of the IETF Trust (the “Policy”) is set forth below and includes the attached IETF Trust Document Retention Matrix.
+The Records Retention and Management Policy of the IETF Trust (the “Policy”), is adopted by the IETF Trust and the IETF Intellectual Property Management Corporation (IPMC) (individually and collectively, as the context requires, the “Organization”), and is set forth below and includes the attached IETF Trust Document Retention Matrix.
+This policy replaces all previous retention policies of the IETF Trust including the IETF Trust retention policy dated 6/16/2016.

 2. Objective

-The IETF Trust adopts this Policy for the purposes of:
+The Organization adopts this Policy for the purposes of:

 a.
 Ensuring compliance with legal and regulatory obligations;